 AAA Editor Notes

-The “sniper's perch,” where police found three spent cartridge shells shortly after the shooting, has been reconstructed and enclosed in glass.
-Near the end of the self-guiding tour, visitors also view the glass-protected corner staircase, where a rifle linked to Oswald was found.
+The “sniper's perch,” where police found three spent cartridge shells shortly after the November 22, 1963 shooting, has been reconstructed and enclosed in glass.
+Near the end of the self-guiding tour, visitors also view the glass-protected corner staircase, where a Mannlicher-Carcano rifle was found.

 In addition the museum showcases videos, artifacts and models that educate visitors about such topics as the social culture of the ‘60s and Kennedy's impact on America.
 Official forensic and ballistics tests, as well as other evidence used by the Warren Commission and other groups that investigated the assassination, are presented.